 The Easy Elite has standard hook-style lower anchor connectors, and although they’re considered basic, I found them easy to use.
 In this vehicle, a 2003 Grand Prix with cloth seats, I could easily use the noodless installation method as demonstrated in our Safety 1st Guide 65 review and stand behind the seat to gain leverage when installing it in rear facing mode.
 Remember to only check for movement at the belt path, where the seat should move no more than 1″ side to side or front to back.

 Alternatively, a rolled towel or pool noodles can be used to achieve the appropriate recline.
-In the photo below, a rolled towel helps achieve the proper recline for a child weighing 22 to 40 lbs.
+In the photo below, a rolled towel helps achieve the proper recline for a child weighing 22 to 40 pounds.

 Installation with the vehicle belt